 Author contributions: Hannon CP conceived the study idea and designed the research with Kunze KN; Kunze KN wrote the manuscript and analyzed the data; Kunze KN and Fialkoff JD collected the data; Kunze KN, Hannon CP, Frank RM and Cole BJ edited and revised the manuscript.

-Conflict-of-interest statement: Dr. Cole reports personal fees from Arthrex, personal fees from Geistlich Pharma, personal fees from Smith & Nephew, personal fees from Bioventus, personal fees from Vericel, personal fees from Zimmer Biomet, personal fees from Anika Therapeutics, personal fees from Pacira Pharmaceuticals, personal fees from Isto Technologies, personal fees from DJO, personal fees from Encore Medical, personal fees from LifeNet Gealth, personal fees from Carticept Medical, personal fees from GE Healthcare, personal fees from Aesculap Biologics, personal fees from DePuy Synthes, personal fees from Genzyme, during the conduct of the study; .
-Dr. Frank is a paid presenter for Arthex, Inc.; reports personal fees from Elsevier, during the conduct of the study.
+Conflict-of-interest statement: Dr. Cole reports personal fees from Arthrex, personal fees from Geistlich Pharma, personal fees from Smith & Nephew, personal fees from Bioventus, personal fees from Vericel, personal fees from Zimmer Biomet, personal fees from Anika Therapeutics, personal fees from Pacira Pharmaceuticals, personal fees from Isto Technologies, personal fees from DJO, personal fees from Encore Medical, personal fees from LifeNet Gealth, personal fees from Carticept Medical, personal fees from GE Healthcare, personal fees from Aesculap Biologics, personal fees from DePuy Synthes, personal fees from Genzyme, during the conduct of the study; Dr. Frank is a paid presenter for Arthex, Inc. and reports personal fees from Elsevier, during the conduct of the study.

 PRISMA 2009 Checklist statement: The authors have read the PRISMA 2009 Checklist, and the manuscript was prepared and revised according to the PRISMA 2009 Checklist.